Audio Signal Processing

 - Merlijn Blaauw, researcher

-- Marti Umbert, PhD student
+- Martí Umbert, PhD student

-- Graham Coleman, PhD student
+- Marius Miron, PhD student

 For more than a decade we have been developing models and specific approaches for the synthesis of the singing voice based on the concept of performance sampling, with the aim of achieving a natural singing synthesizer (ex: Bonada & Serra, 2007; Bonada, 2008).
-In this sense, we have been continuously collaborating with Yamaha Corp in this area, and this collaboration has resulted in the popular Vocaloid commercial synthesizer.
+We have been continuously collaborating with Yamaha Corp in this area, and this collaboration has resulted in the popular Vocaloid commercial synthesizer.
 More recent research deals with singing style modeling that learns how to imitate the expression of a singer given some of her/his recordings.

 Musical Audio Signal Separation addresses the problem of segregating certain signals from a musical mixture.
 We focused on the analysis and extraction of the predominant voice from polyphonic music (ex: Marxer et al., 2012), and percussion components (e.g. Janer et al. 2012).
 These algorithms have various applications including musical production (e.g remixes), entertainment (e.g. karaoke) or cultural heritage (e.g. restoration).